emerysteele/macrodeckwebview/Readme.md

 # Installing (Pre-compiled)

-    - Click on Resources link to the right
+    - Click on Resources link on the right sidebar
-    - Download latest .zip file
+    - Download latest `MacroDeckWebView.zip` file
     - Extract to a location of your choice
     - Run `MacroDeck WebView.exe`